ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-mapping.md

 ## Overview

-The `nimble-table-column-mapping` is a component that supports rendering specific number, boolean, or string values as mapped, predefined, html fragments (with content restrictions).
+The `nimble-table-column-mapping` is a component that supports rendering specific number, boolean, or string values as mapped icons, spinners, or text. `nimble-table-column-icon` is a specialized version of `nimble-table-column-mapping` which defaults to having a minimal, fixed width.
+The actual mappings are defined by child elements `nimble-mapping-icon`, `nimble-mapping-spinner`, and `nimble-mapping-text`.

 ### Background